akavity/twenty-one-century/readme.md

 * Test 8.
 Add requisites to personal data.
 * Test 9.
 Change the requisites in personal data.
 * Test 10.
 Delete the requisites in personal data.
 * Test 11.
-Navigate through the catalog.
+Catalog navigation.
 * Test 12.
 Select a hidden element in the catalog.
 * Test 13.
 Select a brand in the catalog.
 * Test 14.
 Enter incorrect data when logging into your account.
 * Test 15.
 Log in to a registered user account.
 * Test 16.
 Find a product using search.
 * Test 17.
-Headers Navigation.
+Headers navigation.
 * Test 18.
 Find the product using the search and add it to the cart.
 * Test 19.
 Make sure that product prices are within the specified limit.
 * Test 20.
 Sort popular products by price.